kddubey/cappr/thoughts.md

 ```

 (I excluded the `_examples` functions from the diagram because they don't contribute to
 understanding the design.
-They're a convenient way to do batch inference for arbitrary
+They're a convenient way to do batch inference / achieve
-combinations of prompts and completions.)
+higher throughput for arbitrary combinations of prompts and completions.)

 The [CAPPr
 scheme](https://stats.stackexchange.com/questions/601159/should-a-language-model-like-gpt-3-be-directly-used-to-perform-classification)
 applies to any autoregressive language model.
 But different language models have
 different ways of outputting token log-probabilities.
 OpenAI and other AI companies
 expose their LMs via APIs.
 So we just hit the API and go from there.
-Open source LMs are
+Open source
-usually hosted on HuggingFace.
-A HuggingFace `CausalLM` model (read: autoregressive LM)
+`CausalLM`s (read: autoregressive LMs) on Huggingface are PyTorch `nn.Module`s.
+Calling
-is a PyTorch `nn.Module`.
-Calling a `CausalLM` model on tokenized inputs returns
+a `CausalLM` on tokenized inputs returns next-token logits, which are log-softmax'd and
-next-token logits, which we then log-softmax and slice to get token log-probabilities.
+sliced to get token log-probabilities.

 ### How to add a new LM interface module

 The only work is in implementing `log_probs_conditional` for your new LM interface.
-`predict_proba` is defined by decorating `log_probs_conditional`.
-And `predict` is
+`predict_proba` is immediately defined by decorating `log_probs_conditional`.
+And
-defined by decorating `predict_proba`.
+`predict` is immediately defined by decorating `predict_proba`.

 For example, say we're integrating Anthropic's
 [Claude](https://www.anthropic.com/index/introducing-claude).
 Here's what